Rizzo's slam among 5 Cubs homers, Chicago rips Bucs 17-8

 The Cubs returned from a 3-5 trip to open their final regular-season homestand.
 Following a weekend series with Pittsburgh, Cincinnati comes to Wrigley Field for three games before St. Louis visits for the final four.

-Contreras led off the third with his 23rd homer, to the batter's eye.
+Contreras homered leading off the third.
 After the Cubs loaded the bases against Brault, Rizzo lined a 2-1 pitch to right for his fifth career slam and a 10-4 Chicago lead.

-The Pirates scored three unearned runs in the fifth, set up when catcher Contreras threw Adam Frazier's tapper in front of the plate wide of first with two outs.

 FRUSTRATED AND UPTIGHT

-Manager Joe Maddon said his team was playing "tight," despite a roster loaded with players who have winning postseason experience.
+Before the game, Maddon said his team was playing ''tight,'' despite a roster loaded with players who have winning postseason experience.

 TRAINER'S ROOM

-Pirates: CF Starling Marte was out of the lineup for a fifth straight game with a left wrist sprain he suffered while making a sliding catch on Sunday against St. Louis. ...
+Pirates: 1B Josh Bell left in the fifth with a groin injury and is day-to-day. ...
+CF Starling Marte was out of the lineup for a fifth straight game with a left wrist sprain he suffered while making a sliding catch on Sunday against St. Louis. ...
 The Pirates claimed LHP Williams Jerez off waivers from San Francisco and placed RHP Kyle Crick on the 60-day injured list.
-Crick needed surgery on his right index finger after a clubhouse fight with fellow reliever Felipe Vázquez.
+Crick needed surgery on his right index finger after a clubhouse fight with fellow reliever Felipe Vazquez.

 Cubs: RHP Craig Kimbrel, on the IL with right elbow inflammation, threw a 24-pitch bullpen session on Thursday.
 Epstein said Kimbrel would toss another session on Sunday, but said there's no timetable for his return.